advitis/semantic-earnings/README.md

 # How Big Tech is Talking About AI: Earnings Call Clustering (2019–2025)

+Head over to my [Medium](https://medium.com/@advitis/how-big-tech-is-talking-about-ai-what-earnings-calls-reveal-2019-2025-33ec4b08b289) for a narrative deep-dive of this analysis.

 This project analyzes 200+ quarterly earnings calls from major tech companies to uncover how they talk about **Artificial Intelligence** - not through analyst summaries, but using **Natural Language Processing (NLP)** to map their AI narratives directly.

 Each dot in the final chart represents an earnings call.
 Similar calls cluster together based on what was actually said - revealing strategic pivots, converging agendas, and the emergence of generative AI.